2m2data/2m2data.github.io/index.md

 # 2M2 Data Services, LLC

-We build and operate digital assets and develop the internal analytics and automation that support their operation, measurement, and improvement.
+2M2 Data Services builds and operates digital assets as well as internal analytics and automation tools and services that support the operation, measurement, and improvement of our digital assets.

 ## Overview